DevExpress/devextreme-documentation/concepts/05 Widgets/TreeView/15 Search Nodes.md

 ---

-You can customize the search panel by specifying the [searchEditorOptions](/api-reference/10%20UI%20Widgets/SearchBoxMixin/1%20Configuration/searchEditorOptions.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#searchEditorOptions') option.
+You can customize the search panel by specifying the [searchEditorOptions](/api-reference/10%20UI%20Widgets/SearchBoxMixin/1%20Configuration/searchEditorOptions.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#searchEditorOptions') property.
 The following code changes the panel's default width and placeholder:

 ---
 #####jQuery